 Poaching too remains a serious problem with demand for ivory and hides in countries such as China fuelling illegal activities.

-The government’s partnership with WWF focuses to restore, maintain and increase the population of Asian elephant within Nam Pouy.
+The government’s partnership with WWF-Laos focuses to restore, maintain and increase the population of Asian elephant within Nam Poui.
 To do this, increased monitoring and data collection on wild elephants is conducted, guidelines for land use management are being set out, and illegal human activity is tackled by the increase and effectiveness of patrols.

 Together with WWF-Laos' project manager, our law enforcement advisor holds trainings with NPA staff to build their capacity to effectively patrol the area and intercept illegal activity.